mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     .. figure:: /images/en/Krita_4_0_kinetic_scrolling.gif
        :align: center

-       Kinetic scrolling on the brush chooser drop-down with activation mode set to `guilabel:`On Click Drag`, with this disabled all of these clicks would lead to a brush being selected regardless of drag motion.
+       Kinetic scrolling on the brush chooser drop-down with activation mode set to :guilabel:`On Click Drag`, with this disabled all of these clicks would lead to a brush being selected regardless of drag motion.

     Activation
         How it is activated.